Live Cricket Scores & Latest Cricket News - Crickerr

 Sabina Park, Kingston, Jamaica, West Indies

-finished3rd ODI • Australia tour of Pakistan 2026
+finished2nd ODI • Australia tour of Bangladesh 2026

 Australia Cricket Team Flag - Live Scores & Updates